jacobxperez/company/README.md

 	* [Pull Requests](#pull-requests)
 * [LICENSE](#license)

+## About

+Company is a base CSS framework build with [LESS](http://lesscss.org/) a preprocessor that extends the capabilities of CSS with dynamic behavior such as variables, mixins, operations, and functions.

-## Project Status
+### Project Status

-Project under active development.
-No stable version has been release.
+Project under active development. **NO** stable version has been released.

 ## Getting Started